-The term “Cholesterol” was derived from the Greek word “Chole”–meaning bile and “Stereos”–meaning solid, followed by the chemical suffix “–ol” for an alcohol.
+The term “Cholesterol” was derived from the Greek word “Chole”–meaning bile and “Stereos”–meaning solid, followed by the chemical suffix “–ol” for alcohol.
 It is an organic molecule, which is a sterol (or a modified sterol) and comes under the class of lipid molecules (Rapheal J. Ogbe, 2015).
 They are structural components of the cell membrane; their function includes regulating membrane ﬂuidity and permeability as well as membrane-associated metabolic processes.
-The term phytosterols refers to more than 200 different compounds and are found in various plants and marine sources (Lindsay D.G, 2000).
+The term phytosterols refers to more than 200 different compounds and is found in various plants and marine sources (Lindsay D.G, 2000).

 Sources of phytosterols include fat-soluble fractions of seeds, roots, stems, branches, leaves and blossoms.
 They are constituents of both edible and ornamental plants, including herbs, shrubs and trees (Priyanka R. Chaudhari, 2002).
 Commercially, phytosterols are extracted from vegetable oils, such as soybean oil, rapeseed (canola) oil, sunflower oil or corn oil, or from so-called “tall oil”, a by-product of the manufacture of wood pulp.
 Hydrogenation of phytosterols can result to form phytostanols.
 Phytosterols and phytostanols are high melting powders (Ferrari R.A., 1997).
 Both are chemically stable materials, having comparable chemical and physical properties to edible fats and oils.
 These substances are insoluble in water, but soluble in non-polar solvents, such as hexane, iso-octane and 2-propanol.
 The esters are also soluble in vegetable fats and oils (Richard Cantril, 2008).

 Phytosterols and phytostanols are nonnutritive.
-Phytosterol has same basic functions in plants as cholesterol in animals.
+Phytosterol has the same basic functions in plants as cholesterol in animals.
 They were first reported to play a regulatory role in serum cholesterol concentration in 1951 and were followed by the numbers of clinical trials to establish that 2.0-2.5g/day (Williams C.L., 1999).
-In addition to cholesterol lowering effect of phytosterols have several health beneﬁts such as prevention against certain types of cancer like colon, breast and prostate stimulation of immunity and protection of skin (Jessica J.A Ferguson, 2016).
+In addition to the cholesterol-lowering effect of phytosterols have several health beneﬁts such as prevention against certain types of cancer like colon, breast and prostate stimulation of immunity and protection of skin (Jessica J.A Ferguson, 2016).

 2. Types of Phytosterols